Comparing Stabilis Solutions (SLNG) & Its Peers

-Stabilis Solutions (NASDAQ:SLNG – Get Rating) is one of 22 publicly-traded companies in the “Natural gas distribution” industry, but how does it contrast to its peers?
-We will compare Stabilis Solutions to similar businesses based on the strength of its earnings, analyst recommendations, risk, profitability, institutional ownership, dividends and valuation.
+Stabilis Solutions (NASDAQ:SLNG – Get Rating) is one of 22 public companies in the “Natural gas distribution” industry, but how does it weigh in compared to its peers?
+We will compare Stabilis Solutions to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, risk, dividends and profitability.

-Stabilis Solutions has a beta of 0.59, suggesting that its share price is 41% less volatile than the S&P 500.
-Comparatively, Stabilis Solutions’ peers have a beta of 0.82, suggesting that their average share price is 18% less volatile than the S&P 500.
+2.4% of Stabilis Solutions shares are held by institutional investors.
+Comparatively, 64.9% of shares of all “Natural gas distribution” companies are held by institutional investors.
+74.9% of Stabilis Solutions shares are held by insiders.
+Comparatively, 16.3% of shares of all “Natural gas distribution” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Stabilis Solutions and its peers revenue, earnings per share and valuation.
+This table compares Stabilis Solutions and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue